 15. Does Auto Insurance Protect Me From Theft?

-Yes, your auto insurance provider would protect you if your car is stolen if you have a comprehensive policy.
+Yes, your auto insurance provider will help pay for your stolen vehicle if you’ve got comprehensive coverage on your auto policy!
 Be sure to check your auto insurance for a list of covered perils to ensure you’ve got theft coverage.

 16. How Will Purchasing Auto Insurance Benefit Me?